-The Company cannot provide assurances that the Company's costs, liabilities and obligations or any resulting impact on its revenues due to regulatory change, customer requirements or changes in supply chain requirements relating to environmental matters (or any issues that may arise as a result of its customers' or suppliers' own environmental compliance, including any environmental compliance or trends that may impact their businesses) will not have a material adverse effect on the Company's business, financial condition, results of operations and cash flow.
+The Company cannot provide assurances that the Company's costs, liabilities and obligations or any resulting impact on its revenues due to regulatory change, customer requirements or changes in supply chain requirements relating to ESG matters (or any issues that may arise as a result of its customers' or suppliers' own ESG compliance, including any environmental compliance or trends that may impact their businesses) will not have a material adverse effect on the Company's business, financial condition, results of operations and cash flow.

-The Company requires compliance with its policies both internally and, where relevant, for its suppliers.
+The Company requires compliance with its policies both internally and, where relevant, for its suppliers, including related to ESG.
 Although the Company requires its suppliers to comply with these guidelines, there is no guarantee that these suppliers will not take actions that hurt the Company's reputation, as they are independent third parties that the Company does not control.
 However, if there is a lack of apparent compliance, it may lead the Company to search for alternative suppliers.
 This may have an adverse effect on the Company's financial results, by increasing costs, potentially causing shortages in products, delays in delivery or other disruptions in operations.
 While the Company evaluates its supply base, given the number of suppliers globally, the ability to conduct on-site assessments is not possible for all suppliers.
-Further, the ability to conduct on-site assessments has been impacted during the COVID-19 Pandemic.
-A violation of the Company's policies could impact the ability of suppliers to work with the Company (see "Supply Chain Responsibility").
+Further, the ability to conduct on-site assessments had been impacted during the COVID-19 Pandemic and may be similarly affected if there are any future pandemics.
+A violation of the Company's policies could impact the ability of suppliers to work with the Company (see "Supply Chain Responsibility" in the AIF).